 Expectations – Allows users to set the calculation expectation for each population of the measure.

 Actions – Allows users to save or cancel a patient record.

+Compare View – Click this button to open the Compare View showing how the Patient calculated after the most recent measure upload compares with how they are calculating currently (as the patient is being edited).
+See section 6.2 for further information.